mrodriguezcote/octo-umbrella/README.md

     }, aux.specTime);
 });
 ```
 The test uses the `request` module to make an HTTP request to the homepage and check the response. *website.js* is a helper file that includes site specific information like the homepage URL. *aux.js* is a helper file that includes test specific information like the test time out value `specTime`.
-In more complex tests *aux.js* could include atrifacts such as selectors and URLs of pages specifc to the test.
+In more complex tests *aux.js* could include artifacts such as selectors and URLs of pages specifc to the test.
 The following is an example of a more complex test:

 ```javascript
 var Xvfb = require('xvfb'), xvfb = new Xvfb();